rosboll/tools/README.md

 # My collection of personal pentest tools
-Written to learn some python.
+Some scripts written to learn python, others to be more efficient during pentesting.
 Put on github to learn git and github.

+## p-permuter.py
+Prepends and appends numbers and special characters to words in an input file and writes to an output file.
+Useful for password spraying and/or customized cracking.

+## kerbspray.sh
+A wrapper around the fantastic https://github.com/ropnop/kerbrute.
+It adds the capability to use a file with passwords to spray, as well as limit and delay parameters to avoid hitting the account lockout threshold in Windows domains.

 ## ftplister.py
 Takes a list of IP addresses, logs in to FTP anonymously and lists contents of FTP landing folder of each host.box